-The Middle Indus Basin or Central Gas Basin is located within the Sargodha, and Khairpur-Jacobabad highs onshore Pakistan.
-Several gas discoveries have been made in the Middle Indus Basin, some as recently as the early 1990s.
-The main producing gas reservoirs are Paleocene carbonates (the Habib Rahi Limestone, Sui Main Limestone ("SML"), Dunghan and Paleocene Ranikot Clastics and the deeper, more recently discovered Lower Cretaceous Lower Goru Sandstones ("Lower Goru")).
-The Mari, Miano, Rehmat, Kandhkot and Qadirpur gas fields are adjacent to FHL's and Spud's Working Interests.
+The Middle Indus Basin or Central Gas Basin is located between the Sargodha, and Khairpur-Jacobabad highs onshore Pakistan.
+Several gas discoveries have been made in the Middle Indus Basin, some as recently as the early 1950s.
+The main producing gas reservoirs are Eocene Carbonates (Pirkoh Limestone, Habib Rahi Limestone, Sui Main Limestone, Paleocene Dunghan Carbonates and Ranikot Clastics and deeper Lower Cretaceous Lower Goru Sandstones).
+The Sui, Mari, Miano, Rehmat, Kandhkot and Qadirpur gas fields are adjacent to FHL's and Spud's Working Interests.